-The Phylo project is open for anyone (or any group) interested in making their own cards, their own decks or their own expansion packs.
-To facilitate with this process, this section of the website will aim to present documents that provide detailed information and templates towards this goal.
+The Phylo project is open for anyone (or any group) interested in making their own cards, their own expansion packs or their own playable decks.
+To facilitate with this process, this section of the website will aim to present resources and documents that provide detailed information and templates towards this goal.
 Roughly speaking, this “MAKE” page will be divided into 4 main sections: (1) Making Single Cards, (2) Making DIY Decks, (3) Making High Quality (HQ) Decks, and (4) a small section highlighting some prototype DIY decks.

 1. MAKING SINGLE CARDS